MarioAuditore/Certificates/README.md

 # Certificates
-Repo to store all certificates I currently have
+Repo to store all the certificates I currently have